kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 And that's what's bringing us this next cursed episode of "Ken has to figure things out" - lift and shifting workloads into the cloud cause we can't have no old servers.

-I've got a migration to run - moving VMs from vSphere to Azure Red Hat OpenShift.
+I've got a migration to run - moving VMs from vSphere on-prem to Azure Red Hat OpenShift.
 Should work, but of course I'm not exposing my vCenter and hosts to the Internet - so for this I need to make a VPN connection of sorts from Azure to/from my lab.

 I'm running a Unifi stack here which natively supports a few different VPN options, so this is the process I took to set up a VPN between Microsoft Azure and my garage to securely schlep VMs around.